Skip to content

 Learn about supports available to food insecure students at UBCO, including Pantry Food Bank and the Meal Share program.

-Connect with Erin Wile
+Connect with our Dietitian

 Our Registered Dietitian will help you find safe, delicious and nutritious menu choices and introduce you to other food service professionals who can help.